2-Morita Equivalent Condensable Algebras and Domain Walls in 2+1D Topological Orders: Main Story

 \begin{lem} $Z_l(B)\cong Z(B)\cap(\CC\btd \one_{\CC})$ and $Z_r(B)\cong Z(B)\cap (\one_{\CC}\btd \overline{\CC})$ as algebras. \end{lem} Above Lemma was first stated in the language of Davydov's center \cite[Section 2.5]{Dav10a}.
 We give a proof in section \ref{sec:pf_center} using Definition \ref{defn:center}.
 Since \Ar{2} and \Ar{4} are both bijections, thus \Ar{3} is also a bijection.
 In other words, for two 2-Morita equivalent condensable algebras $A_1$, $A_2$ in $\CC$, there exists a 1d condensable algebra $B\in \CC$ such that $Z_l(B)\cong A_1$ and $Z_r(B)\cong A_2$.

-\begin{rem} The above lemma can be generalized to a closed monoidal $\CC_1$-$\CC_2$-bimodule $\CM$, let $B$ be a 1d condensable algebra in $\CM$, we have $Z_l(B)\cong Z(B)\cap(\CC_1\btd \one_{\CC_2})$ and $Z_r(B)\cong Z(B)\cap (\one_{\CC_1}\btd \overline{\CC_2})$ as algebras. \end{rem}
+\begin{rem} The above lemma can be generalized to a closed monoidal $\CC_1$-$\CC_2$-bimodule $\CM$: let $B$ be a 1d condensable algebra in $\CM$, we have $Z_l(B)\cong Z(B)\cap(\CC_1\btd \one_{\CC_2})$ and $Z_r(B)\cong Z(B)\cap (\one_{\CC_1}\btd \overline{\CC_2})$ as algebras. \end{rem}

-Then we finish the proof of classification by 1d condensable algebras in $\CC$. \begin{thm} There is a one-to-one correspondence between the set of equivalent triples $(A_1,A_2,\phi)$ where $A_1\widesim[3]{2-Morita}A_2$ in $\CC$, and the set of 1-Morita classes of 1d condensable algebras in $\fZ(\CC)$. \end{thm}
+Then we finish the proof of classification by 1d condensable algebras in $\CC$. \begin{thm} There is a one-to-one correspondence between the set of equivalent triples $(A_1,A_2,[\phi])$ where $A_1\widesim[3]{2-Morita}{[\phi]} A_2$ in $\CC$, and the set of 1-Morita classes of 1d condensable algebras in $\fZ(\CC)$. \end{thm}

 All Arrows that connect "2-Morita equivalent condensable algebras", "1-Morita class of condensable algebras", and "Lagrangian algebras" in Trinity \ref{fig:alg_cycle} are now been illustrated.
 Once we know a corner of the Trinity, we can have the other two.
 Different condensable algebras are unified through this Trinity.
 Next section we give the detailed proof left in preliminary, namely Lemma \ref{lem:2-Morita_E2_alg_to_lag_alg} and Lemma \ref{lem:left_right_full_centers}.
-We also apply a method to find 1-Morita equivalent condensable algebras $B$, see section \ref{sec:expl_S3}.
+We also invent a method using internal hom to find 1-Morita equivalent condensable algebras $B$, see section \ref{sec:expl_S3}.